 Amazon Music Prime: Included with Prime membership

 For Prime members, this plan offers all the music and podcasts you love, ad-free, at no additional cost.
-Enjoy access to 100 million ad-free songs in a shuffle-based experience, alongside top podcasts ad-free and thousands of playlists and stations.
+Enjoy access to 100 million ad-free songs in a shuffle-based experience, All Access playlists for offline and on demand customised to your listening preferences, alongside top podcasts ad-free and thousands of playlists and stations.

 Amazon Music Unlimited: £5.99 per month to £17.99 per month